Rhodesia Information Centre: Transition to majority rule in Rhodesia

-In August 1978, the Fraser Government passed legislation to force an unofficial embassy set up in Canberra by the Croatian independence campaigner Mario Despoja to close.
+In August 1978, the Fraser government passed legislation to force an unofficial embassy set up in Canberra by the Croatian independence campaigner Mario Despoja to close.
 The Labor Party opposition attempted to amend this bill to require that the government also legislate to close the RIC, but this amendment was defeated.
-The Fraser Government considered legislating the closure of the centre again in April 1979 ahead of an assessment by the United Nations Security Committee of countries' compliance with enforcing sanctions against Rhodesia.
+The Fraser government considered legislating the closure of the centre again in April 1979 ahead of an assessment by the United Nations Security Committee of countries' compliance with enforcing sanctions against Rhodesia.
 At this time an election in Rhodesia was imminent, and the Cabinet was intending to take its outcomes into consideration when deciding how it would go about closing the centre.
-An article in The Canberra Times stated that the Fraser Government's efforts to close the centre were "moving with the slowness of the most lethargic sloth" and claimed that the centre was a red herring that was distracting attention away from the large number of Australians who were fighting with the Rhodesian Security Forces.
+An article in The Canberra Times stated that the Fraser government's efforts to close the centre were "moving with the slowness of the most lethargic sloth" and claimed that the centre was a red herring that was distracting attention away from the large number of Australians who were fighting with the Rhodesian Security Forces.

-The Rhodesian government that was elected agreed in December the next year to a transition to majority rule.
+The Rhodesian government that was elected agreed in December 1979 to a transition to majority rule.
 Under this agreement, the country reverted to the status of a British colony until a free and fair election was held in February 1980.
 White minority rule ended in April 1980, with Rhodesia becoming the independent state of Zimbabwe.
 The Zimbabwean government decided that month to shut down the RIC.
 It was renamed the Zimbabwe Information Centre for the last weeks of its existence, and closed on 31 May 1980.
 A Zimbabwean high commission was established in Canberra during 1988.